 - M. Manilii Astronomica, ed.
 G. P. Goold, Teubner, Leipzig, 1985 (rev. ed.
 1998).

-Goold drew heavily on an earlier critical edition that was published by A. E. Housman in the early 20th century:
+Goold drew heavily on an earlier critical edition that was published by A. E. Housman in the early 20th century, scans of which are now available online:

 - M. Manilii Astronomicon, Liber Primus, ed.
 A. E. Housman, Grant Richards, London, 1903.
 [Download]